-Things to do in Dallas for Spring Break
+Things to do in Dallas/Fort Worth for Spring Break

 DFW spring break ideas

-Fort Worth Zoo – Get outside and let the kids roam free amongst the animals.
+Get outside and let the kids roam free amongst the animals.
 Wednesdays are 1/2 price – but get there early because it gets busy quickly and you’ll want to find a good parking spot.
 It’s no wonder this is one of the best zoos in Texas!

 This is such a unique museum and certainly a lot of fun for all ages!